The best wine pairings with Beef Wellington

 Good red burgundy and other pinot noir

 Fillet steak - the cut that’s most commonly used for a Wellington - pairs particularly well with pinot noir - and that’s only improved by the mushroom duxelles (finely chopped mushrooms) in the filling.
-Think the best red burgundy you can afford with some bottle age (a 2010 or 2009 vintage at the time of writing in late 2017).
+Think the best red burgundy you can afford with some bottle age (a 2017 vintage at the time of updating this entry in late 2023).
 A Chambolle-Musigny or Vosne-Romanée would be perfect if you can run to it.
 Top new world pinot from California, Oregon and New Zealand would also be great

 Saint-Emilion, Pomerol and other merlot-dominated Bordeaux